Your Medical Care Management

 Write down all relevant information about your health and questions you want to ask.

-Include observations that you have made since your health problem started and describe them accurately:
+Make a list, including observations that you have made since your health problem started and describe them accurately:

 - Symptoms or discomforts experienced; (fatigue, pain, loss of appetite, insomnia, or any other change in my body…)